 - Patagonia.
-Patagonia has built a reputation as a retailer that cares about the environment.
+Patagonia has built a reputation as a sustainable clothing retailer that cares about the environment.
 Its Worn Wear program plays into that by taking used Patagonia clothing in good condition and reselling it online.
 You can turn in your men’s, women’s, or kids’ clothing at any Patagonia store and receive a credit of up to $100 to spend in the store or on the website.
 The program also accepts used Patagonia luggage.
 Alternatively, you can mail your gently used clothes to Patagonia.
-The store takes $10 off the trade-in value to cover shipping and handling costs.
+The store takes $7 off the trade-in value to cover shipping and handling costs.

 - TGW.
 Golfers who want to upgrade their clubs can get credit for their old ones from TGW.
 To use the program, visit the website and enter a description of the club you’re trading in.
 TGW will accept any club that meets its minimum standards for condition.
 The site will tell you the trade-in value for your clubs and give you a free shipping label to send them in.
 Once the store receives them, it will email you a gift certificate you can redeem on your next TGW purchase.

 - Walmart.
-Walmart’s Gadget to Gift Cards program accepts old phones, tablets, game consoles, and smart speakers.
+Walmart’s Gadget to Gift Cards program accepts old phones, tablets, laptops, game consoles, and smart speakers.
 After you enter information about your device on the site, it will give you a free FedEx Ground shipping label.
 Once the store receives your items, it will evaluate them and send you a Walmart eGift Card to use in the store or online.

 If you have a whole bunch of miscellaneous items to dispose of, sorting them out and selling them one at a time is likely to be a big hassle.
-A better way to shed all your extra stuff is to hold a yard sale.
+A better way to shed all your extra stuff is to hold a yard sale or garage sale.
 You won’t get top dollar for high-quality items this way, but it’s your best chance of finding a buyer for anything that’s in less-than-perfect condition.
 You can sell nearly anything at a yard sale if your price is low enough.

 Here are a few tips for holding a successful yard sale:

 - Pick the Right Date.
 To attract as many customers as possible to your yard sale, pick a date when lots of people will be out and about.
 The ideal date is a Saturday or Sunday in spring, summer, or fall, but not one that’s part of a holiday weekend when lots of people will be away.
-If your town holds an annual town-wide yard sale, schedule your sale to be a part of it so you can take advantage of all the out-of-town visitors the event will attract.
+If your town holds an annual town-wide garage sale, schedule your sale to be a part of it so you can take advantage of all the out-of-town visitors the event will attract.
 Also, if your town normally requires a permit to hold a yard sale, it’s likely to be waived for that day.

 - Advertise.
 There are several ways to make sure people know about your sale.
 One classic method is to make several large signs and post them in well-traveled spots around the neighborhood, listing your address and the date.
 You can also place a free ad on Craigslist or sites specifically dedicated to yard sales, such as Yard Sale Search.
 Placing a classified ad in the paper is only worth it if you’re having a really big sale; otherwise, it’s unlikely to pay for itself in increased earnings.